 I felt the stab of her recoil in my gut.

 “I just feel bad for the guy,” she continued.
 “I mean, it’s three days until Christmas and he’s here every day eating steak by himself.
-He’s obviously got nobody.”
+He’s obviously got nobody that cares about him.”

 “Well as long as you’re not going to take the charity case home or anything like that…You make me jealous, babe.”